Process and Benefits

 Stories of small businesses that have benefited from OSHA's On-Site Consultation Program and SHARP.

-Using a no-cost consultation service largely funded by the OSHA, employers can find out about potential hazards at their worksites, improve their safety and health programs, and even qualify for a one-year exemption from routine OSHA inspections.
+Using a no-cost consultation service largely funded by the OSHA, employers can identify and address potential hazards in their workplace and establish or improve safety and health programs.

 The service is delivered by state governments using well-trained professional staff.
 Most consultations take place on-site, though limited services away from the worksite are available.